What is PLPD Insurance?

 Personal Injury Protection coverage: In Michigan, Personal Injury Protection (PIP) coverage is also required.
 PIP coverage is the heart of No-Fault coverage and pays your medical expenses, wage loss and other related expenses if you are injured in an auto-related accident.
 Here’s more information on No-Fault PIP coverage.

-What is NOT part of PLPD insurance coverage?
+What is NOT part of PLPD insurance coverage in Michigan?

-Below are the important types of auto insurance coverage that will not be part of a PLPD insurance policy:
+Below are the important types of auto insurance coverage that will not be part of a PLPD insurance policy in Michigan:

 Collision Coverage: Collision coverage pays to repair the insured’s car or truck if it was damaged in Michigan car or truck accident.
 It’s optional and there are four types of collision coverage: